MusicDin/kubitect/docs/examples/ha-cluster.md

 ## Step 1: Hosts configuration

+This example involves the deployment of a Kubernetes cluster on five remote physical hosts.
+The local network subnet used in this setup is `10.10.0.0/20`, with the gateway IP address set to `10.10.0.1`.
+All hosts are connected to the same local network and feature a pre-configured bridge interface, named `br0`.

-!!! warning "Important"
+!!! tip "Tip"

     This example uses **preconfigured bridges on each host** to expose nodes on the local network.

     [Network bridge](../network-bridge) example shows how to configure a bridge interface using Netplan.

-In this example, we deploy a Kubernetes cluster on 5 (remote) physical hosts.
-The subnet of the local network is `10.10.0.0/20` and the gateway IP address is `10.10.0.1`.
-Each host is connected to the same local network and has a pre-configured bridge interface `br0`.

-In addition, a user `kubitect` is configured on each host, which is accessible via SSH with the same password-less certificate stored on our local machine under the path `~/.ssh/id_rsa_ha`.
+Furthermore, we have configured a user named `kubitect` on each host, which can be accessed through SSH using the same certificate stored on our local machine without the need for a password.
+The certificate is located at `~/.ssh/id_rsa_ha`.

-Each host must be specified in the Kubitect configuration file.
+To deploy the Kubernetes cluster, each host's details must be specified in the Kubitect configuration file.
-In our case, the configurations of the hosts differ only by the name and IP address of the host.
+In this case, the host configurations differ only in the host's name and IP address.

 ```yaml title="ha.yaml"
 hosts: